madhan-reddy1/Practise-Git/README.md

 #Coding-Exercises
-This repository stores all daily coded leetcode and general problem in python
+This repository stores all daily coded leetcode and general problems in python